Replace Zodiac valve? Complete guide + tips for leaks

 When a tube loses pressure, people often immediately assume there is a leak in the material.
 However, the cause is often the valve.

-Common causes are a worn sealing ring, dirt or salt build-up in the valve, or a valve that is no longer properly tightened.
+Common causes are a worn sealing ring, dirt or salt that has built up in the valve, or a valve that is no longer properly tightened.
 The valve itself may also be damaged or aged.

-It is therefore advisable to always check the valve first before carrying out further repairs.
+For that reason, it is wise to always check the valve first before carrying out any further repairs.

 How do you check whether the valve is leaking?

-Before replacing the valve, it’s important to be sure the leak is actually caused by the valve.
+Before you replace the valve, it is important to be sure that the leak is actually being caused by the valve.

 Then apply a mixture of water and washing-up liquid around the valve.
-Watch closely for small air bubbles forming.
-If you see bubbles, air is escaping and there’s a good chance the valve is the cause.
+Watch closely to see whether small air bubbles form.
+If you see bubbles, air is escaping and there is a good chance the valve is the cause.

-If no bubbles are visible, also check the seams and the tube fabric.
+If no bubbles remain visible, also check the seams and the tube fabric.
 In that case, the cause is probably not the valve.

 It can also happen that the valve is not faulty, but simply not tightened properly.
 First try carefully tightening the valve before proceeding with replacement.